In a medical emergency, call 9-1-1 | Rehoboth Ambulance responds 24/7/365

 I am a taxpayer in the Town of Rehoboth and received a bill for an ambulance transport.
 Why did I receive this bill?

-The Rehoboth Ambulance Committee is not a town agency and receives no direct funding from the Town of Rehoboth.
 Any bills you receive are for services that are not covered by your insurance, or because we did not have your insurance information at the time of the transport.
-If you have questions about your bill, contact the number on your bill
+If you have questions about your bill, contact the number on your bill.

 I received a bill and have a financial hardship.
 What do I do?